nus-cs2103/website-base/admin/project-constraints.md

 <span id="constraint-cli">

 * **Recommendation-CLI-First**: As per _Constraint-Typing-Preferred_, the input to the app needs to be primarily CLI.
-The GUI can still be used to give visual feedback to the user rather than to collect input.
+The GUI can be used to give visual feedback to the user rather than to collect input.
 While we don't prohibit non-CLI inputs, note that such inputs will reduce the suitability of the product to target users, which will be graded under the _product design_ criterion.<br>
   Some suggestions:
   * Give keyboard alternatives to mouse/GUI inputs, if any.
   * Regular typing is usually faster than using key combinations.
 Design the app in a way that you can do stuff faster by typing compared to mouse actions or key combinations.